Hidden History

 Did You Know?

-The first recorded strike occurred in ancient Egypt.
+The first recorded case of identity theft was in ancient Rome.

 Did You Know?